calebsjin/bayeslm/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+This is my note about Bayesian linear regression model.
+I try to cover most of important topics and provides with details, such as derivatives, R code, simulation and real data analysis to illustrate it.